intersystems-community/Reports-widgets-documentation/DC Regional/Readme.md

 - WeekYear - (Int) number of the week in the year in which the post was created.
 - NamePost - (String) the post title.
 - LinkPost - (String) the link to the post.
-- Tags -
+- Tags - (String) Tags used in the post.
-- ISCMember -
+- ISCMember - (Bool) whether the user is an employee of the InterSystems.
-- ISCMemberStr -
+- ISCMemberStr - (String) string type of user status InterSystems or Customers.

 ### Measures
 - m_AcceptedAnswerAmount_sum -
 - m_CountArticle_sum -
 - m_AvgVote_sum -
-- m_Views_sum
+- m_Views_sum -
 - m_CountAnnouncement_sum -
-- m_CommentsAmount_sum
+- m_CommentsAmount_sum -
-- m_CommentsContribution
+- m_CommentsContribution -
 - m_ID_distinct - the number of posts.
 - m_CountDiscussion_sum - the number of posts of type “Discussion”.
 - m_CountQuestions_sum - the number of posts of type “Questions”.